bollu/lz/README.md

 MLIR.
 The risky part of the process seems to work.

+- Teach `LEAN` to work with out-of-order definitions?

 # April 1

 - I understand the problem.
 The definitions in `lean/lean.h` are all defined IN THE HEADER FILE,